Sandlot ball: Competition

+Benefits

+The benefits of unorganized, free-play that can be found in sandlot ball include intellectual, social, emotional, and physical development.
+In Minneapolis, Minnesota, a local Principal, Christian Alberto Ledesma, noting that kids need to feel connected following recent events, launched Minneapolis Sandlot Ball.
+"The world is a lot right now," he said.
+"And kids need to have fun.
+And kids need to connect.
+And not just the kids, because you see the parents wanting to connect, too, and have a good time."

+“The fundamentals of baseball must be practiced continually, even at the big league level,” says Doug Weiskopf in an article on ESPN.com titled Sandlot going the way of the Wooden Bat.
+“The lack of pickup games and sandlot ball today has hurt the development of young players.”

+“Since they are not playing enough catch, the throwing skills of young children have diminished,” Weiskopf said.
+“They need to make playing catch fun and challenging.
+Young players need more skill-based, fun-resulting experiences, as opposed to high-pressurized organized league play.”

+The organizational and negotiation skills developed in unorganized games are also important.
+Kids develop skills as they determine if something is a ball or a strike, batting order, who plays where, if the ball is fair or foul, if the runner is safe or out.
+They also learn how to make equitable teams and make the game more inclusive.

 Media

 Sandlot ball is as well-known and widespread as it is today because of the influence of media and the film industry.

 A film titled The Sandlot was released in 1993.
 A coming-of-age comedy set in the 1960s, the film follows a rag-tag group of pre-teen boys growing up in California.
 These boys spend their days playing baseball on a sandlot and finding themselves in a variety of adventures and mishaps.
 The film follows narrator and main character Scotty Smalls who is new in town.
 At first he is turned-down by this local group of boys whose lives wholeheartedly revolve around the sport, but as his knowledge of sandlot ball grows he begins to assimilate into the group well.